Working Effectively with Autistic University Students

 This will be of benefit to all Further and Higher Education practitoners who wish to expand, explore and develop their current knowledge and practice, including Disability Advisers, Service Managers, Subject Leads, Academic Tutors, DSA Needs Assessors, AT Trainers, Mentors & Study Skills Tutors.

-Nicola Martin was Principal Investigator for The Research Autism Cygnet Project on which this webinar is based.
+Professor Nicola Martin worked with Dr Damian Milton on The Research Autism Cygnet Project on which this webinar is based.
 Damian and Nicola are both members of The Westminster Autism Commission.
-She is now Professor of Education and Social Justice at London South Bank University (LSBU) where she developed the MA programme in autism and education, and the EdD in Education and Social Justice.
+She is now Professor of Education and Social Justice at London South Bank University (LSBU) where she developed the MA programme in autism and education (including FE and HE), and the EdD in Education and Social Justice.
 She leads the Critical Autism and Disability Studies Research Group at LSBU where she worked with Dr Damian Milton to set up The Participatory Autism Research Collective (PARC).
 Nicola has personal lived experience of neurodiversity and autistic family members.
 She has headed up disabled student support services at two universities and managed two Access Centres.
 Nicola was Director of The Autism Centre at Sheffield Hallam for two years.
 Her PhD focussed on the experiences of autistic university students.
 She is an advisor to the NADP Board and an editor of The Journal of Inclusive Practice in Further and Higher Education.

-Nicola is formally accredited by the CPD Standards Office as an Accredited Speaker.
-The accreditation complies with the DfE/DSA-QAG requirement (dated 10 August 2016) for training to be delivered by ‘a suitably qualified person.’
+All three trainers are formally accredited by the CPD Standards Office as Accredited Speakers.
+The accreditation complies with the DfE requirement (dated September 2019) for training to be delivered by ‘a suitably qualified person.’

 “I was most impressed with Professor Martin’s extremely wide and in-depth knowledge of the subject and also her knowledge of our job roles.
 This helped to make the anecdotes and examples she provided become really ‘real’ and relevant to our the roles we perform”.